amgant/Project1/README.md

 ***The most typical patient characteristics from these screenings:*** brushes teeth 2 times a day, female, insured, has or has had cavities, age 36, attends 1 dental visit per year, no dental pain, and uses Crest toothpaste.<br>

 These screenings have bridged equity gaps for disenfranchised demographics by providing accessible ***free*** screenings outside the typical workweek on ***Saturdays and Sundays*** to ***168 uninsured folks*** and ***147 women***.<br>
-Recent studies show female healthcare patients' pain is taken less seriously by medical health professionals than male healthcare patients pain.
+Recent studies show female healthcare patients' pain is taken less seriously by medical health professionals than male healthcare patients pain.<br>
 Other studies show that folks who have healthcare insurance are more likely to go to a healthcare professional for preventative care, while folks without health insurance are more likely to go for emergency care.

 <ins>Ways Kare Mobile can increase impact measurement accuracy:<ins>